 The Delivery and Spatial Distribution of Development Projects: Evidence from a USAID Governance Project in Ghana awarded by College of William and Mary (Principal Investigator).
 2015 to 2017

-Illicit Financial Flows Rapid Assessment Tool awarded by World Bank (Principal Investigator).
+Illicit Financial Flows Rapid Assessment Tool awarded by (Principal Investigator).
 2017

-RTI University Scholar Program awarded by Research Triangle Institute International (Principal Investigator).
+RTI University Scholar Program awarded by (Principal Investigator).
 2015 to 2016

 Doctoral Dissertation Research Improvement Grant: The Political Economy of Educational Inequality awarded by National Science Foundation (Principal Investigator).
 2014 to 2015